-Among several initiatives and ongoing programs designed to address the needs of students and the surrounding community, SMCC has turned its attention to emerging trends such as student loan education and debt prevention; Guided Pathways initiatives; the redesign of developmental education in Reading, Math, and English; community partnerships and workforce development task forces that enhance student access to service learning, internships, and practicums, and a new Career Hub supported by a Title V grant acquired in the Fall 2023.
+Among several initiatives and ongoing programs designed to address the needs of students and the surrounding community, SMCC has turned its attention to emerging trends such as student loan education and debt prevention; Guided Pathways initiatives; Multiple Measures placement of students in Reading, Math, and English; community partnerships and workforce development task forces that enhance student access to service learning, internships, and practicums.
 These areas of focus serve to anticipate and inform the institution's future planning and development.
 With a lens of continuous improvement infused into all initiatives, SMCC continues to plan, anticipate, and address the emerging needs of its community.